benbrahim777/RepData_PeerAssessment1/PA1_template.md

 ### 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+We replace NA values by o in our mean columns.
+Then, we fnd columns with NA values.
-We create replicated column for mean values and we use it to replace columns with NAs values
+Then, we create replicated columns for all mean values and we use them to replace columns found with NA values.

 ```r